nilmtk/nilm_metadata/docs/source/dataset_metadata.rst

 :file:`nilm_metadata/central_metadata/appliances/*.yaml` for details.

-When an Appliance object is used as a component for an ApplianceType, then the Appliance object may have :ref:`distributions-schema` specified.
+When an Appliance object is used as a component for an ApplianceType, then the Appliance object may have :ref:`distributions-schema` specified and may also use a property ``do_not_merge_categories: true`` which prevents the system from merging categories from the component into the container appliance.

 .. _interval-schema: